AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 CTM(x|y) = log₂( |[ p ∈ P | p == (x, y) ]| / |P| )
          = log₂ Σ{p ∈ P} if p == (x, y) then 1/|P| else 0
 ```
-This is not clearly explained in the original paper.
-As a consequence, this may be off, but this is the closest thing to the original paper.
+This may be off, but this is the closest thing to the original paper I could think of.
 It just calculates the log-likelihood of a random program covered by `P` outputing `x` on input `y`.
 Except, there are a few problems with this.
 Firstly, this quantity will always be negative since `log(X) < 0` when `0 < X < 1`. `K` can never be negative.
 Even if we fix this, there's still a bigger issue.
 This CTM definition assumes that all programs are uniformly random, but they aren't.
 Think of the procedure we'd go through when generating a random program.
-Assuming our choices are uniformly distibuted, the programs we generate won't be.
+Assuming our choices are uniformly distributed, the programs we generate won't be.
 If we assume our programs are binary strings, then we will, at each point, make one of three choices; add a `0`, add a `1`, or end the string.
-If each choice is uniformly sampled, then there will be a one third chance of generating the empty string, a one in nine chance of generating `1`, and about a one in 60,000 change of generating `001101001`.
-The change of generating a program decays exponentially with the length of the program.
+If each choice is uniformly sampled, then there will be a one third chance of generating the empty string, a one in nine chance of generating `1`, and about a one in 60,000 chance of generating `001101001`.
+The chance of generating a program decays exponentially with the length of the program.
 This observation is build into algorithmic probability, and it's weird that the CTM measure, as described in this paper, ignores that.

 Digressing a bit, I feel like the authors may have some over-familiarity with one specific model of computation.
 One approach to define `M` used by the Complexity Calculator project is to use an enumeration for Turing machines which, to my knowledge, was originally devised for investigating busy beaver numbers.
 I believe that the authors are imagining that `M` as a function that enumerates all Turing machines, runs `x` on them all, and outputs a stream of all the `ys` that each Turing machine outputs.
 This will certainly be a function rather than some generic relation, though.